-MUR 7310 (Lanakila Strategies LLC, et al.) Factual and Legal Analysis Page 9 of 11
+MUR 7310 (Mark Takai for Congress) Factual and Legal Analysis Page 9 of 11

-During the six-month winding down period from July 2016 through February 2017, the Committee issued contribution refunds, paid storage expenses, paid a compliance vendor, made contributions to other campaign committees, and paid Lanakila a total of \$46,193.80.38

-As stated above, the six-month winding down period acts as a safe harbor for committees.39 After this period ended in February 2017, however, Lanakila continued to receive monthly payments of \$5,759.16 from the Committee through December 2017 - an additional ten months.
-Yet Lanakila has not offered an explanation why it needed additional time to wind down the Committee.
-The Committee appears to have been largely dormant during this time, disclosing no receipts other than bank interest and disbursements only to Lanakila (\$5,759.16 per month), a compliance vendor (\$500 per month), a database vendor (\$1,350 in April and \$150 in December), and Google Apps (\$34.90 per month for web services).

-When the safe harbor no longer applies, the Commission's "irrespective test" applies: the candidate - or in this case, the Committee - needs to show that the expenses reasonably resulted from campaign or officeholder activities.
-40 Here, Lanakila and Beesley have not demonstrated how continued substantial Committee monthly payments to Lanakila relate to campaign or officeholder activities.
-A review of the payments made to Lanakila before and after the Amendment raises further questions as to what Committee-related work Lanakila and Beesley performed after Takai was no longer in office, while the Committee continued to pay a compliance vendor, CFO Compliance Group, \$500 per month, apparently for filing disclosure t
+- 1 contributions to other campaign committees, and paid Lanakila a total of \$46,193.80.45 The - 2 Committee asserts that Lanakila has provided bona fide services to the Committee and lists the - 3 services, nearly all of which occurred in 2016 and early 2017.46 - 4 As stated above, the six-month winding down period acts as a safe harbor for - 5 committees.47 After this period ended in February 2017, however, Lanakila continued to receive - 6 monthly payments of \$5,759.16 from the Committee through December 2017 an additional - 7 ten months.
+Yet the Committee has not offered an explanation why it needed additional time to - 8 wind down.
+The Committee appears to have been largely dormant during this time, disclosing - 9 no receipts other than bank interest and disbursements only to Lanakila (\$5,759.16 per month), a - 10 compliance vendor (\$500 per month), a database vendor (\$1,350 in April and \$150 in - December), and Google Apps (\$34.90 per month for web services). - When the safe harbor no longer applies, the Commission's "irrespective test" applies: the - candidate or in this case, the Committee needs to show that the expenses reasonably - resulted from campaign or officeholder activities.48 Here, the Committee has not demonstrated - 15 how continued substantial monthly payments to Lanakila relate to campaign or officeholder - 16 activities.
+The Committee contends that Lanakila assisted with the planning of charitable uses